This guide helps you understand how superchargers work vs a turbocharger, and what you should consider when tuning your engine before buying one.

 What is a supercharger and what does it do?

-To improve the performance of an engine it needs more fuel and air.
+To improve the performance of an engine, it needs more air and fuel.
 A supercharger is an air compressor that supplies this extra air at more than atmospheric pressure.
 A supercharger needs power to work.
-Normally the term supercharger is used for a unit that is mechanically driven from the crank, but if the power is provided by a turbine, the supercharger is known as a turbocharger.
+Normally, the term supercharger describes a unit that is mechanically driven from the crank.
+However, if a turbine provides power, the supercharger is known as a turbocharger.

 Are all superchargers the same?

 There are two main types of superchargers: Centrifugal and Positive Displacement.
 Centrifugal superchargers deliver increased pressure with increased engine speed.
 They work by accelerating the inlet air by giving it a very high speed from a compressor wheel known as an impeller.
-This speed energy is then exchanged to pressure when the air is slowed down in the diffusor inside the compressor housing.
+This speed energy converts to pressure when the air slows down in the diffusor inside the compressor housing.
 Positive Displacement blowers deliver a certain amount of air per-engine revolution, independent of speed.

 What are superchargers made of?

 The Centrifugal Supercharger typically has an internal ratio step-up gear that gives the impeller a much higher speed than the input drive.
 In general, the efficiency of the compression increases with higher impeller speeds.
-Step-up gearbox based on gear sprockets or belts are limited in speed and hence efficiency, whereas traction drives, such as the Rotrex, can reach extreme speeds far above gear and belt-based boxes.
-Positive Displacement superchargers typically have two internal counter rotating rotors that are synchronized with a very small clearance.
-This makes them sensitive to debris and heat expansion.
+Step-up gearboxes based on gear sprockets or belts have limitations in speed and hence efficiency.
+Whereas traction drives, such as the Rotrex, can reach extreme speeds far above gear and belt-based boxes.
+Positive Displacement superchargers typically have two internal counter rotating rotors.
+The synchronization between them makes relies on a very small clearance, which makes them sensitive to debris and heat expansion.

 Why is a supercharger a good route to gain power?

-There are several ways to improve engine power, but basically, it’s all about moving greater volumes of air in and out of the engine.
+There are several ways to improve engine power.
+In short, it’s all about moving greater volumes of air in and out of the engine.